jkvn/EventLib/README.md

 ### Gradle

-Add the following repository to your `build.gradle`:
+For Gradle, add this repository to your `build.gradle`:

 ```groovy
 maven {